dyc3/senior-design/harness-requirements.typ

 == Example Tests

 In this section, we will go over some example tests that the test harness should be able to run.
+In each figure below, the dotted line originating from each named example client represents the appropriate destination.

 === Test: Balancer should route traffic to the correct Monolith

 Scenario setup: There should be 2 Monoliths, both with 1 room each.
 There should be 2 clients connected to the balancer trying to connect to the respective rooms. (@Figure::scenario-2m2r2c)

 #figure(
-	image("figures/test-scenarios/2m2r2c.svg", width: 50%)
+	image("figures/test-scenarios/2m2r2c.svg", width: 50%),
+	caption: [Routing Users To Correct Monolith]
 ) <Figure::scenario-2m2r2c>

 Desired sequence: